Sweden men's national football team: 2010s

 At the 2018 World Cup, Sweden started its campaign by a 1–0 win over South Korea in the first match on 18 June, through a penalty goal by Andreas Granqvist, decided by the new VAR technology.
 Their second match on 23 June was against Germany.
 Ola Toivonen scored 1–0 for Sweden by lobbing the ball over the German goalkeeper Manuel Neuer in the first half.
 However, Marco Reus equalised to 1–1 early on in the second half.
 With 15 seconds remaining on the five stoppage time minutes, Toni Kroos won the game for Germany by scoring a free kick from just outside the penalty area, after a foul by Jimmy Durmaz.
 Despite this loss, Sweden advanced to the knockout stage top of the group with a 3–0 win over Mexico, while Germany were knocked out bottom of the group with a 2–0 loss to South Korea.

 On 3 July 2018, Sweden played Switzerland in the round of 16, beating them 1–0 with a goal by Emil Forsberg, and advancing to the quarter finals for the first time since 1994.
 In the quarter-finals, Sweden suffered a 2–0 defeat to England and was thus knocked out.

 Sweden were drawn with Turkey and Russia in the League B. Sweden started their campaign on 10 September with a 2–3 defeat against Turkey in Solna, after leading 2–1 with only a few minutes remaining.
 A month later, Sweden earned a point in a 0–0 draw against Russia in Kaliningrad.
 With two matches remaining, Sweden had to win both to top the group and to be promoted to the 2020–21 UEFA Nations League A. On 17 November, Sweden beat Turkey with 1–0 in Konya after a penalty goal from captain Andreas Granqvist.
 Three days later, they achieved a 2–0 victory over Russia in Solna.
-The two wins meant promotion for Sweden to League A and a guaranteed play-off spot for the UEFA Euro 2020, should they not qualify directly via the regular qualification process.
+The two wins meant promotion for Sweden to League A and a guaranteed playoff spot for the UEFA Euro 2020, should they not qualify directly via the regular qualification process.